nzbin/InDiv/README.md

       class M1 {}
       ```

-    2. Use Javascript
+    1. Use Javascript

-      - to use `constructor`'s arguments of `Service` for inject an other `Service`, and arguments must be lowercase lette of initials lette  of Service class name.
-For example, you want to inject a service  class `HeroSearchService`, you must write argument in `constructor` with `heroSearchService`
       - A little diffrence between javascript and typescript.
-      - **v1.1.0: use constructor arguments to directly use `Service`, and assign them to a variable**
-      - **v1.2.0+: use constructor arguments to directly use `Injectable`, and assign them to a variable**
+      - use constructor arguments to directly use `Injectable`, and assign them to a variable**

       ```javascript
       class HeroSearchService1 {